AnsBenO/story-corner/README.md

   - Prevent authenticated users from accessing login or signup pages.
 - **Reactive Forms**: Used for handling login, signup, and checkout processes, providing a robust and reactive way to handle form data.
 - **Global State Management**:
-  - **Notifications**: Managed globally to ensure consistent user messaging.
+  - **Notifications**: Managed globally to notify the user about on going processes.
   - **Cart Management**: Users can add books to their cart before authentication.
 Cart state is preserved across different parts of the application.
 - **JWT Refresh Token Mechanism**:
-  - Reading expiration dates from JWT access tokens.
+  - Reading expiration dates from JWT access tokens and setting a timeout for refreshing the access token.
   - Sending refresh token requests using HTTP-only cookies.

 ## Backend